flyteorg/flytesnacks/cookbook/core/containerization/README.rst

 ----------------

 As a container-native orchestration tool, all Flyte tasks are executed within isolated containers.
-The ``Flytekit`` python SDK enables you to easily configure them for your needs, whether it's running a raw container with arbitrary commands, specifying multiple container images in a single workflow, injecting secrets into a container, or using spot instances.
+The ``Flytekit`` Python SDK enables you to configure them for your needs easily, be it running a raw container with arbitrary commands, specifying multiple container images in a single workflow, injecting secrets into a container, or using spot instances.